OpenDSA/OpenDSA/RST/en/Binary/TreeTrie.rst

 reprsentation similar to what the Huffman coding tree does.
 The following slideshows present this in more detail.

-.. inlineav:: TreeTimeline ss
+.. inlineav:: TreeTimelineCON ss
    :output: show

 Trees versus Tries (2)
 ----------------------

-.. inlineav:: TrieTimeline ss
+.. inlineav:: TrieTimelineCON ss
    :output: show

+.. odsascript:: AV/Development/TreeTimelineCON.js
-.. odsascript:: AV/Development/TreeTrieCON.js
+.. odsascript:: AV/Development/TrieTimelineCON.js